sDessens/supaplex/README.md

 # Is this game finished?
 No. There are still a few bugs and missing features.
 You can't die yet.

 I stopped the development of this game once i realized just how bad the LCD on the TI-84+ is.

 # Technical teatures
-For something built with less than a year experience in programming, the feature set is quite nice: levels compressed with lz77 + von huffmann encoding. custom custom tilemap engine. most of the features in the original game, such as AI, bombs and physics, work.
+For something built with less than a year experience in programming, the feature set is quite nice:
-The only thing i've copied from someone else is a routine called fastcopy.
+- levels compressed with lz77 + von huffmann encoding.
+- custom custom tilemap engine.
+- most of the features in the original game, such as AI, bombs and physics, work.
+- Everything, except a routine called fastcopy, is custom built.

 The physics are not completely identical to the original game, my version only accepts key input every 8th frame.